Sing-Li/Instant-web-applications-with-Meteor/README.md

 3.	add and remove the security and login packages required for each project
 4.	replace the contents of the projects with the downloaded code

-#### NOTE

-When you run the sales and fotoshare projects for the very first time, Meteor may immediately reboot with an exception thrown.
-The bootstrap code will create the two users - sing and joe - the first time it is executed.